-We encourage reading at home by providing all children with a reading record, where an appropriate levelled reading book.
+We encourage reading at home by providing all children with a reading record, where an appropriate leveled reading book.
 This is then monitored to encourage home reading.
-Children are also given the opportunity of choosing a reading book for pleasure which can be read by them or members of their family (as this is not a book that is levelled).
+Children are also given the opportunity of choosing a reading book for pleasure that can be read by them or members of their family (as this is not a book that is leveled).

 To enable our children to develop their skills in Math, we follow a mastery approach to math which is mapped out from EYFS through to Y6.
-The mapping of the learning ensures the teaching and learning is progressive in skills, knowledge and understanding in year group and across the school.
-We have daily teacher led math lessons that have a 3-stage process, the practice ‘do it’, the apply it ‘secure it’ and the challenge ‘deepen it’.
+The mapping of the learning ensures the teaching and learning are progressive in skills, knowledge, and understanding in year group and across the school.
+We have daily teacher led math lessons that have a 3-stage process, the practice ‘do it’, then apply it ‘secure it’ and the challenge ‘deepen it’.
 This enables all children to practice and rehearse the learning allowing ALL children the opportunity to learn more and remember more.

 In addition to the daily math teaching, we have daily fluency sessions to rehearse and practice key skills and/or prior learning that has been recognized as an area of need for all children.

 Where appropriate we also use ‘catch up’ or pre-teach sessions in addition to the Math lesson to ensure all children have further opportunities to meet the ‘whole class’ outcomes.

 Our broader curriculum, where possible/appropriate is based on the text chosen for English reading and writing or is of a similar era/theme and ensures sequential and progressive in skills.
 It is designed to offer ALL our children a rich diet of learning experiences and enable our children to do more and remember more.